mturk/svcbatch/README.md

   log rotation will be enabled by using the
   `sc.exe control [service name] 234` command.

-  In case the **rule** starts with the capital letter `T`, on rotation the existing log file will be truncated.

   Time and size values can be combined, that allows to rotate logs at specific time or size which ever first.
   For example one can define **rule** so that rotate logs